thoughtbot/troposweather.com/README.md

 ## Analytics

-We use Segment.com for analytics.
+We use Segment for analytics.

 See analytics in
-the [thoughtbot/tropos] project.
+the [thoughtbot/tropos] Segment project.

 [thoughtbot/tropos]: https://segment.com/thoughtbot/tropos/debugger